linode/docs/docs/guides/websites/ecommerce/install-magento-2-4-on-centos-8/index.md

     -   **admin-email** - This is the email of the Magento administrator.
     -   **admin-user** - This is the user name of the Magento administrator (for logging into the Magento Admin page).
     -   **admin-password** - This is the user password for the Magento administrator (enclosed in single quotes).
 Magento requires you to use a password with at least one letter and one number.
     -   **base-url** - This is the URL to access the storefront.
 For example: `http[s]://<website>/<Magento-install-dir>/` or `http[s]://<ip>/<Magento-install-dir>/`.
 The trailing slash is mandatory.
-The `Magento-install-dir` is the path of the Magento directory root (the website directory in the virtual hosts file) relative to the web server docroot.
+The `Magento-install-dir` is the path of the Magento directory root (the website directory in the virtual hosts file) relative to the web server document root.
 If these two values are the same, leave `Magento-install-dir` blank.
 To access this on a localhost, use `http://127.0.0.1/<Magento-install-dir>/`.
 For a containerised environment, use `‘’`.
     -   **db-host** - This is the address of the database.
 If the database server resides on the same host as Magento, use localhost.
 If not, specify the address or name of the server where the database is hosted.
     -   **db-name** - This is the name of the database instance where the Magento database tables are installed.
 We used `magento` earlier.
     -   **db-user** - This is the user name of the owner of the Magento database instance.
 The default is root.